Guide to wedding dress alterations

 • Additional customisation requests

-Please note: we don’t include alterations in the price of our dresses and this is something you arrange independently if needed so make sure you factor this into your budget and timeframe!
+Please note: we don’t include alterations in the price of our dresses and this is something you arrange independently so make sure you factor this into your budget and timeframe!

 How to minimise your alterations